Cormac Devlin: 2016 general election campaign

 In March 2015, at an event attended by over 100 supporters, Devlin announced that he would be seeing a Fianna Fáil nomination to contest the next general election in the Dún Laoghaire constituency.
 He was endorsed by former Minister Mary O'Rourke.
 Former Minister Mary Hanafin and Kate Feeney also indicated their intention to seek the nomination.
 The contest attracted widespread media attention being dubbed the "Battle of Blackrock II".

 In early September 2015, there was intense speculation the Fianna Fáil National Constituencies Committee would attempt to exclude Devlin from the Dún Laoghaire candidate selection convention on the basis of his gender.
 Following the threat of legal action from Devlin, the committee backed down.

 Devlin was selected as a general election candidate on 28 September 2015, beating Mary Hanafin and Kate Feeney.
 Prior to the election, Hanafin was added to the general election ticket.
 The two candidates split the Fianna Fáil vote and the party failed to win a seat in the election.

-Councillor Devlin is considered to be "pro life", during the 2016 general election he told a Vincent Browne People's Debate he held pro-life views.

-Devlin finished in sixth place with 4,665 first preference votes, behind Labour's Carrie Smyth, and his party colleague Mary Hanafin.
+During the 2016 general election, Devlin told a Vincent Browne People's Debate that he held anti-abortion views.
+In that election, Devlin finished in sixth place with 4,665 first preference votes, behind Labour's Carrie Smyth and his party colleague Mary Hanafin.